 Make a donation

-Verified 06 April 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 17 December 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 You want to transfer ownership of one of your properties to another person for free before your death?
 For this, you can make a donation.
 There are certain rules you must follow to make a donation valid.
+The donation must be made in particular by notarial act.
 Here's the information you need to know.

 A donation is an act by which you, the donor, transfer ownership of a property to a donee.